China, declaration of Russian leaders avoided the wording which could upset Japan - ExBulletin

 China, declaration of Russian leaders avoided the wording which could upset Japan

-A joint statement signed by Chinese President Xi Jinping and his Russian counterpart Vladimir Putin earlier this month avoided the wording that could upset Japan, with Beijing asking to remove such a reference so as not to damage links with the neighboring country, diplomatic sources said on Sunday.
+Beijing (Kyodo) – A joint declaration signed by Chinese President Xi Jinping and his Russian counterpart Vladimir Putin earlier this month avoided the wording that could upset Japan, with Beijing asking to delete a reference so as not to harm links with the neighboring country, diplomatic sources said on Sunday.

 The suppression apparently indicates the Chinese management attempt to stabilize its relations with Japan, an American security ally, in the midst of an intensifying confrontation between Beijing and Washington.